xdhub/httphooks/doc/design.md

 <table>
   <tr>
-    <th>Hook Stage</th>
+    <th>Execution Stage</th>
     <th>Description</th>
   </tr>
   <tr>
     <th>Input</th>
     <td>
         Refers to the execution of hooks which do not alter the request or execution chain in any shape or form.
-These are listener hooks that serve the purpose of signaling or forwarding the actual incomming request.
+These are listener hooks that serve the purpose of signaling or forwarding the actual incoming request.
   </tr>
   <tr>
     <th>Pre-Processing</th>
     <td>
         Refers to execution a hook before the in-processing and post-processing stages (in the listed order).
 If the hook is a responder then it is expected that it validates and/or normalizes the request content input.
-If the hook is a listener then it is expected that it signals or forward the response of the processed (validation and/or normalization) request content that just occured.
+If the hook is a listener then it is expected that it signals or forward the response of the processed (validation and/or normalization) request content that just occurred.
     </td>
   </tr>
   <tr>